MattCross01/Updated-Portfolio/README.md

 Welcome to my 2nd updated version of my personal portfolio!
 I have added more SCSS with newly added projects, resume & some skills.
+Github, LinkedIn & Resume have been updated as well.
 All contact information is displayed on the page if you must reach me.

 ## License